UPIC Audits

 - Defending Medicare Providers and DME Suppliers Against UPIC Audits

-- Put Proven Lawyers on Your Side
+- Facing a Medicare Audit or Investigation?
+Put Proven Lawyers on Your Side.

 Before UPICs, the Zone Program Integrity Contractor (ZPIC) program was responsible for performing fraud, waste, and abuse detection, deterrence, and prevention activities for CMS.
 In 2016, CMS began to transition to the UPIC program over several years as ZPIC contracts expired.
 Today, UPIC has assumed all functions previously performed by the ZPIC program.